 Each Housemaster also has a team of around six tutors.
 Every pupil is allocated a tutor who takes a particular interest in his academic work and extra-curricular commitments.
 A tutor has around two pupils to look after in each of the five year groups giving a very good tutor/pupil ratio.
 Tutors meet with their tutees each week in the 15 minute mid-morning tutorials and on the tutor’s weekly duty night in House.
 One of these tutors will be appointed the Assistant Housemaster; he or she too will have a very close working knowledge of the House.

 The pastoral care of our girls is overseen by the Assistant Head (Pastoral), Miss Annabel Hawkins.
 Miss Hawkins and her team run Chetwynd, Northridge, Stainers and Long Meadow which collectively make up the girls’ residential accommodation.

 Housemasters and the Assistant Head (Pastoral) are supported by a resident Matron who looks after the domestic needs of each pupil in the House, dispenses routine medication and offers homely advice and support.

 There is also a structure of care amongst the pupils in each House.
 The Housemaster appoints a Head of House and House Monitors to help care for pupils in the House.
 And during their first few weeks in the House, each new pupil is allocated to an older pupil whose responsibility it is to make sure they settle in, find their way around and learn quickly how the School and House works.

-The Master of the Yearlings keeps a special eye on the new boys (known as 'Yearlings'), organising informal meals and opportunities to talk through any issues they may have as new boys in the School.
+The Master of the Yearlings keeps a special eye on the new Year 9 pupils (known as 'Yearlings'), organising informal meals and opportunities to talk through any issues they may have as new pupils in the School.

 There is also the chaplaincy, the medical staff and counsellors whom any pupil can make an appointment to meet and discuss any problems they may have.

 Our Safeguarding & Child Protection and Discipline policies are available in our School Policy Documents.